ololoepepe/BeQt/README.txt

  * "CONFIG+=beqt_no_widgets"
-   Don't build the BeQtWidgets module (BeQtCodeEditor module also will not be built, because in depends on BeQtWidgets module)
+   Don't build the BeQtWidgets module (BeQtCodeEditor module also will not be built, because it depends on BeQtWidgets module)

  * "CONFIG+=beqt_no_codeeditor"
    Don't build the BeQtCodeEditor module